-• Fix statistics export to use full 64 bit signed numbers instead of truncating values to unsigned 32 bits.
-Export was truncating values since BIND 9.15.0.
+• The counters exported via the statistics channel were changed back to 64-bit signed values; they were being inadvertently truncated to unsigned 32-bit values since BIND 9.15.0.
 [GL #4467]

 • There are no new known issues with this release.
 See above for a list of all known issues affecting this BIND 9 branch.